 Steve and Helen Skantzos .
-The year of Manager
+When y

-- The use of the proposed outbuilding for a home business will be subject to a separate planning approval; - 2.
-An Infrastructure Protection Bond for the sum of \$1,000 together with a non- refundable inspection fee of \$100 shall be lodged with the City by the applicant, prior to commencement of works, and will be held until all building/development works have been completed and any disturbance of, or damage to the City's infrastructure, including verge trees, has been repaired/reinstated to the satisfaction of the City.
+- 1. An Infrastructure Protection Bond for the sum of \$1,000 together with a non- refundable inspection fee of \$100 shall be lodged with the City by the applicant, prior to commencement of works, and will be held until all building/development works have been completed and any disturbance of, or damage to the City's infrastructure, including verge trees, has been repaired/reinstated to the satisfaction of the City.
 An application for the refund of the bond shall be made in writing.
-The bond is non-transferable; - 3.
-All pedestrian access and vehicle driveway/crossover levels shall match into existing verge, footpath and Right of Way levels to the satisfaction of the City; - 4.
+The bond is non-transferable; - 2.
+All pedestrian access and vehicle driveway/crossover levels shall match into existing verge, footpath and Right of Way levels to the satisfaction of the City; - 3.
 In reference to Condition 3, all storm water produced on the subject land shall be retained on site, by suitable means to the full satisfaction of the City.
 No further consideration shall be given to the disposal of storm water 'off site' without the submission of a geotechnical report from a qualified consultant.
-Should approval to dispose of storm water 'off site' be subsequently provided, detailed design drainage plans and associated calculations for the proposed storm water disposal shall be lodged together with the building permit application working drawings; and - 5.
+Should approval to dispose of storm water 'off site' be subsequently provided, detailed design drainage plans and associated calculations for the proposed storm water disposal shall be lodged together with the building permit application working drawings; and - 4.
 Standard 'Visual Truncations', in accordance with the City's Policy 2.2.6 and/or to the satisfaction of the City are to be provided at the intersection of the road reserve or Right of Way boundary, and all internal vehicle access points to ensure that the safety of pedestrians and other road users is not compromised.
-Details of all required visual truncations shall be included on the building permit application working drawings. - 6.
-If the development the subject of this approval is not substantially commenced within a period of 2 years, or another period specified in the approval after the date of determination, the approval will lapse and be of no further effect; - 7.
-Where an approval has so lapsed, no development must be carried out without the further approval of the local government having first been sought and obtained; and - 8.
-If an applicant or owner is aggrieved by this determination there is a right of review by the State Administrative Tribunal in accordance with the Planning and Development Act 2005 Part 14.
-An application must be made within 28 days of the determination.
+Details of all required visual truncations shall be included on the building permit application working drawings.